Canon 1D vs Nikon 1 V1

 |Nikon 1 V3« »||-||n||3.0||1037||tilting||Y||1/4000s||60.0||Y||n||Nikon 1 V3|

 |Panasonic G2« »||1440||n||3.0||460||swivel||Y||1/4000s||2.6||Y||n||Panasonic G2|

 One feature that is present on the 1D, but is missing on the V1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
-In addition, the V1 features an electronic shutter, which makes completely silent shooting possible.
+The reported shutter speed information refers to the use of the mechanical shutter.
+Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
+In fact, the V1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The 1D writes its imaging data to Compact Flash cards, while the V1 uses SDXC cards.
 The 1D features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the V1 only has one slot.

 Connectivity comparison: Canon 1D vs Nikon 1 V1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Nikon 1 V1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.